Hallur20/Assignment5Algorithms/README.md

 <h1>StopWatch results <span class="emoji">⌚</span></h1>

 <p> We used "StopWatch" to time out the execution, we were surprised on the results.
-It took 0.49 seconds to read the file, and 0.13 seconds to insert the words into our trie.</p>
+It took 0.49 seconds to read the file, and 0.13 seconds to insert the words into our trie, and it take 0.3 secounds seraching in the trie, which is to fast.</p>

 <h1>Could improve <span class="emoji">💡</span></h1>